 On the flip side, you can be taking all the probiotics in the world but if you are consuming animal products and processed food all day long, you will end up nourishing the wrong community of microbes, lending way to a thriving community of bad guys controlling your body.

-OK that was a lot of info!!
-And If all of this talk of microgranisms is confusing you try to remember one thing; give your body healthy fuel to allow the good bugs to do their work.
+If all of this talk of microgranisms is confusing you try to remember these core tips; give your body healthy fuel to allow the good bugs to do their work.
 Eat fermented foods, a lot of plant based fiber, and if you ever take an antibiotic it's important to know that they will kill both good and bad bacteria so supplementing with a probiotic and being careful with your consumption choices is extra important!

 Next time you sit down for a meal view your plate as a source of fuel for the community that lives within.
 It's up to you to decide, will you feed the good guys or the bad guys?